 - When you do use disposables like plastic cups, plates, utensils, and plastic food storage bags, don’t throw them away!
 Wash and reuse them—most of them will last for a long time with many uses.
 They may not cost much to replace, but it doesn’t make any more sense to throw away those things than it does to throw away your bicycle after one use.

 Recycle—don’t just toss everything in the trash.
 Lots of things (like cans, bottles, paper, and cardboard) can be remade into either the same kind of thing or new products.
 Making new items from recycled ones also takes less energy and fewer resources than making products from brand new materials.

-Just about anything in your home (or office or school, etc.) that cannot be reused CAN be recycled into something else.
+Just about anything in your home (or office, school, etc.) that cannot be reused CAN be recycled into something else.
 You’d be amazed what can be done with a recycled product!
-A recycled soda bottle can be made into T-shirts, combs, or hundreds of other plastic goods that can be used for many years.
+A recycled soda bottle can be made into t-shirts, combs, or hundreds of other plastic goods that can be used for many years.
 Even your brand new computer case might be made from ordinary recycled plastics.
 And paper products can take on different forms as well; an old phone book or coloring book might become one of your school books or a notebook.